primo-io/prototype-documentation/index.md

 ##0.
 What is this document

 ![primo play set](/images/photo/maker-guide.jpg)
-In this document I gathered and organized all the information necessary to build a Primo Prototype.
+This document gathers and organizes all the information necessary to build a Primo Prototype.
 You can find more info about the project on the [primo.io](http://primo.io) website.

 #IMPORTANT